-- : Zoom in the current horizontal axis; - : Zoom out the current horizontal axis; - + : Zoom in the current vertical axis; - ↑- : Zoom out the current vertical axis; - Copy the Line Profile window's content to the clipboard; - Capture the image in the Line Profile window as a new numbered image; - 🛃 : Save the Line Profile image in png or bmp format; - Export the current Y axis values of R,G,B and brightness to the \.txt file(check to select). - Solution: The second state is the set the seckground color of the profile window;
+- : Zoom in the current horizontal axis; - : Zoom out the current horizontal axis; - †+ : Zoom in the current vertical axis; - † : Zoom out the current vertical axis; - i Copy the Line Profile window's content to the clipboard; - Capture the image in the Line Profile window as a new numbered image; - : Save the Line Profile image in png or bmp format; - : Export the current Y axis values of R,G,B and brightness to the .txt file(check to select). - Some the windows color dialog to set the background color of the profile window;

 Only when the line is selected, the Line Profile can be painted in the window.
-Using Object Select button 🕟 on the toolbar to select the line over the image or video window.
+Using Object Select button on the toolbar to select the line over the image or video window.